3D Printing Materials: Metals

-The company EOS offers the Maraging Steel MS1 steel, which is used in the manufacturing of tools or molds, thanks to its strength and resistance to breaking.
+The company EOS offers the Maraging Steel MS1 steel, which is used in the manufacturing of tools or molds, thanks to its strength and resistance to breakage.

 3D printing makes it easier to manufacture titanium parts and avoids the impurities obtained with traditional techniques during the welding phase.
 However, a major disadvantage of this material is its high cost, as it is around 50 times greater than that of steel.

 As with aluminum alloys, titanium alloys have improved mechanical properties and chemical behavior.
 They are used in additive manufacturing to produce a wide range of industrial components, including blades, fasteners, rings, discs, hubs and vessels.
 Titanium alloys are also used to produce high-performance race engine parts like gearboxes and connecting rods.

 Like titanium alloys, cobalt-chromium alloys, such as CoCrMo, are widely used in medicine for the manufacturing of prostheses in both orthopedics and odontology (thanks to its stiffness, smoothness, wear-resistant surface condition and lack of corrosion).
 In addition, the automotive and aerospace industries use some highly heat-resistant cobalt-chromium-molybdenum alloys.

 EOS offers CobaltChrome MP1 and SP2 alloys that are resistant to high temperatures at 1,112° F (600° C).
 On the other hand, Arcam markets the ASTM F75, which is also widely used for the production of tools and molding.